On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Kinematic relations for correlations of arbitrary order

 \subsection{Formulating kinematic relations of arbitrary order}

 The new compact formulation for second and third order kinematic relations can be generalized to arbitrary order.
-Some tensor and vector algebra are involved, and readers can jump to main results.
+Some tensor and vector algebra are involved, and readers can jump to the main results.
 Equations \eqref{ZEqnNum747023}-\eqref{ZEqnNum950434} present the limiting values of correlation functions on small and large scales.
-General kinematic relations for different types of flow are also presented, i.e. Eqs. \eqref{ZEqnNum733395}-\eqref{ZEqnNum533624} for incompressible flow, Eqs. \eqref{ZEqnNum383689}-\eqref{ZEqnNum591192} for constant divergence flow on small scale, and Eqs. \eqref{ZEqnNum900611}-\eqref{ZEqnNum433592} for irrotational flow on large scale.
+General kinematic relations for different types of flow are also presented, i.e. Eqs. \eqref{ZEqnNum733395}-\eqref{ZEqnNum533624} for incompressible flow, Eqs. \eqref{ZEqnNum383689}-\eqref{ZEqnNum591192} for constant divergence flow on small scales, and Eqs. \eqref{ZEqnNum900611}-\eqref{ZEqnNum433592} for irrotational flow on large scales.

 Just like in Sections \ref{appendix:A2} and \ref{appendix:A3}, some general tensors and identities are introduced first\textit{.} The \textit{p}th order $\Omega $ tensor and its derivative reads

 where the $\Pi $ tensor is written as